PostHog/posthog.com/contents/docs/privacy/index.md

 ### Can I use PostHog Cloud under HIPAA?

 Yes, we can provide a Business Associate Agreement (BAA) to enable HIPAA-compliant usage of PostHog Cloud.
-Please contact [sales@posthog.com](mailto:sales@posthog.com) to arrange a BAA and discuss your requirements.
+Please [contact us to arrange a BAA and discuss your requirements](/contact-sales).

 ### Is Google Analytics HIPAA compliant?